Azure/Cloud-Native/website/blog-30daysofIA/2023-09-27/build-your-first-intelligent-app-with-azure-ai-and-aks-1.md

 ## Understanding Azure AI Service for Vision and Azure Kubernetes Service

-Azure AI for vision is a cloud-based service that offers a range of advanced computer vision capabilities enabling applications to interpret content, such as images and videos, using ML and other AI algorithms.
+Azure AI Vision is a cloud-based service that offers a range of advanced computer vision capabilities enabling applications to interpret content, such as images and videos, using ML and other AI algorithms.
 Azure computer vision lets users integrate powerful vision features into their projects without ML experience.

 OCR is one of the critical functionalities within Azure vision service, allowing applications to extract text from images.
-Within Azure AI for vision service, OCR offers several features, including text extraction, multilingual support, layout analysis of documents, and integration with Azure services, such as [Azure Functions](https://azure.microsoft.com/en-ca/products/functions) and [Azure Machine Learning](https://azure.microsoft.com/en-ca/products/machine-learning).
+Within Azure AI Vision service, OCR offers several features, including text extraction, multilingual support, layout analysis of documents, and integration with Azure services, such as [Azure Functions](https://azure.microsoft.com/en-ca/products/functions) and [Azure Machine Learning](https://azure.microsoft.com/en-ca/products/machine-learning).

 :::info
 Watch the intelligent apps webinar on **[Driving Business Value by Modernizing with Cloud-Native & AI](https://info.microsoft.com/ww-landing-driving-business-value-by-modernizing-with-cloud-native-and-ai.html?WT.mc_id=javascript-99907-ninarasi)** with *Microsoft* and *Forrester* on **September 26**.